edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

     Set the `-v` command for diagnosing TLS issues.

-??? tip "Snap options"
+??? tip "Seeding a custom TLS certificate using snap options"
-    To spin up an EdgeX instance with custom certificates, the snap provides the following configuration options:
+    To spin up an EdgeX instance with a custom certificate, the snap provides the following configuration options:

     * `apps.secrets-config.proxy.tls.cert`
     * `apps.secrets-config.proxy.tls.key`